 In the short span of two centuries, electricity has become an indispensable part of our life.
 Our work, leisure, health care, economy, and livelihood depend on a constant supply of electrical power.
 Even a temporary power outage can lead to chaos, monetary setbacks, and potential loss of life.
 Our cities survive on electricity and without a reliable supply from the power grid, pandemonium would break loose.
-Power outages can be especially disastrous when it comes to life-support system in places like hospital and nursing homes, or in transportation facilities such as airport, train station, and traffic lights.
+Power outages can be especially disastrous when it comes to life-support system in places like hospitals and nursing homes or in transportation facilities such as airports, train station, and traffic lights.

 Fortunately, most life support services have a source of backup power that is ready to automatically take over should the main power grid fail.
 Backup power is also increasingly being used in corporate facilities, manufacturing, mining, business, and even residential house as depending on electricity and computers increasing.
 While a power outage in a small business may not be fatal, it can result in lost data, missed deadlines, a decrease in productivity, or a significant loss of revenue.

-Blackouts refer to a complete loss of power to a geographic area and are the most serve from of power outage.
-Depending on the cause of the blackout, restoring power is often a complex task that utilities providers and power stations must undertake.
+Blackouts refer to a complete loss of power to a geographic area and are the most serve form of a power outage.
+Depending on the cause of the blackout, restoring power is often a complex task that utility providers and power stations must undertake.
 Repair time-frames vary widely depending on the configuration of the affected electrical network and the nature of the blackout.
 The following article touches on just how essential diesel generators are for hurricanes and other natural disasters.

 What Causes Blackouts

-The Edison Electric Institute states that 70% of power outage in the U.S. air weather related.
+The Edison Electric Institute states that 70% of power outages in the U.S. are weather-related.
 Plenty of power failures are caused by natural weather phenomena.

 Flooding offers when a river bursts its banks and water spills out onto the floodplain.
 This is far more likely to happen when there is a lot of torrential rain.
 For this reason, during very wet periods flood warnings are often put into place.
-Other risk factor for flooding include steeps-sided channels that cause fast surface run-off, While a lack of vegetation or woodland to break the flow and absorb the water that there is little to show the floodwater down.
-Drainage basis of impermeable rock or cements also cause water to flow more quickly over the surface.
+Other risk factors for flooding include steep-sided channels that cause fast surface run-off, While a lack of vegetation or woodland to break the flow and absorb the water that there is little to show the floodwater down.
+The drainage basis of impermeable rock or cement also causes water to flow more quickly over the surface.

-Underwater volcanic eruption and earthquakes can results in tsunamis.
+Underwater volcanic eruptions and earthquakes can result in tsunamis.
 Volcanic eruption is a natural disaster caused by magma escaping from inside the earth.
-An explosion takes places which release magma a confined space and often results invest quantities of gas and dust being released.
+An explosion takes place which releases magma in a confined space and often results invest quantities of gas and dust being released.
 Magma travels up the inside of the volcano and pours out over the surrounding area as lava.

 Snow and ice

-When snow and ice thaws it often caused floods.
-Rivers burst their banks, roads and bridges get washed away, and communication system is often destroyed.
-This can results widespread destruction to home and property and is a frequent cause blackouts.
+When snow and ice thaw it often caused floods.
+Rivers burst their banks, roads, and bridges get washed away, and the communication system is often destroyed.
+This can result in widespread destruction to homes and property and frequently cause blackouts.
 In serve cases, survives will have to flee to higher ground wait to be rescued.

-While it is hard to safeguard from major power failure caused by natural disasters such as flood and serve storms, it does not take much effort to protect your electrical system from the effects of water and dust.
-Water is common cause of short circuits which result in power failure.
+While it is hard to safeguard from major power failure caused by natural disasters such as floods and serve storms, it does not take much effort to protect your electrical system from the effects of water and dust.
+Water is a common cause of short circuits which result in a power failure.
 The damages caused by water in electrical circuits can be very expensive so it makes sense to ensure that you are well protected.
 Electrical switchboards, wires, and circuits need to be properly waterproofed.
-Damp or moist condition can also lead to serve damage.
+The damp or moist condition can also lead to severe damage.
 If you live in a high humidity area, you should consider investing in specially sealed circuit protection devices.

 Natural disasters have historically been the cause of the world’s most severs power outages.
 Hurricanes, floods, wind storms, earthquakes, tsunamis, and other severe weather can completely destroyed critical power infrastructure and result in outrages that leave broad geographical regions without electricity for days, weeks, and even months.